Global Breakfast Cereals Market Research Report 2026

 RECOVERY AND OPPORTUNITIES

-Busy lifestyles and promotional activities will contribute to growth, particularly in children’s breakfast cereals
+Breakfast cereals set to maintain positive growth in 2021 as consumers turn to healthier products

-The health trend and social media will contribute to growth in muesli and granola in the future
+Focus on health and wellness set to drive growth in muesli and granola over the forecast period

-Private label will grow in line with modern grocery retailers and e-commerce expansion

 CATEGORY DATA